Associate Professor of Latin

 Room H237, Humanities, University of Warwick, Coventry CV4 7AL

-Victoria Rimell studied classics at Cambridge, and wrote her PhD (on Petronius’ Satyricon) at King’s College London.
-She was then Stevenson Junior Research Fellow at University College Oxford and a Lecturer at Cambridge before moving to Italy in 2004 to teach Latin Language and Literature at Sapienza University of Rome.
-She joined Warwick in January 2016.
-Victoria gave the W.B.Stanford Memorial Lectures at Trinity College Dublin in 2009, and is a member of the editorial board for Classical Philology and of the Council for The Society for Promotion of Roman Studies.
-Her latest book, The Closure of Space in Roman Poetics (Cambridge 2015) won an Honorable Mention in the 2016 Prose Awards, in the Classics category.
+I studied classics at Cambridge, and wrote my PhD (on Petronius’ Satyricon) at King’s College London.
+I was then Stevenson Junior Research Fellow at University College Oxford and a Lecturer at Cambridge before moving to Italy in 2004 to teach Latin Language and Literature at Sapienza University of Rome.
+I joined Warwick in 2016.
+I gave the W.B.Stanford Memorial Lectures at Trinity College Dublin in 2009, and am a member of the editorial board for Classical Philology and of the Council for The Society for Promotion of Roman Studies.
+My latest book, The Closure of Space in Roman Poetics (Cambridge 2015) won an Honorable Mention in the 2016 Prose Awards, in the Classics category.

-Victoria’s research, which spans many different authors and genres, engages critically with major themes in Roman literature and culture and aims to promote dialogue between classical philology and modern philosophical and political thought.
-Her main focus is Latin literature from the first century BCE to the second century CE, and she has published books on Petronius’ Satyricon, Martial’s Epigrams and Ovid’s erotic poetry.
-Her latest book, The Closure of Space in Roman Poetics (Cambridge, 2015), investigates the relationship in the Roman imagination between retreat, enclosure or compressed space and the idea of a vast, expanding empire.
-She explores how a spectrum of Roman authors – from Horace, Virgil, Ovid and Statius to Vitruvius, Seneca, Tacitus and Suetonius – explore the trade-off between safe refuge and the intensity of creative and philosophical interaction with the imperial world.
+My research, which spans many different authors and genres, engages critically with major themes in Roman literature and culture and aims to promote dialogue between classical philology and modern philosophical and political thought.
+My main focus is Latin literature and Roman culture from the first century BCE to the second century CE, and I have published books on Petronius’ Satyricon, Martial’s Epigrams and Ovid’s erotic poetry.
+My most recent book, The Closure of Space in Roman Poetics (Cambridge, 2015), investigates the relationship in the Roman imagination between retreat, enclosure or compressed space and the idea of a vast, expanding empire.
+I explore how a spectrum of Roman authors – from Horace, Virgil, Ovid and Statius to Vitruvius, Seneca, Tacitus and Suetonius – explore the trade-off between safe refuge and the intensity of creative and philosophical interaction with the imperial world.
 More broadly, the book explores the role Rome continues to play in the Western history of ideas to do with dwelling and the uncanny, and includes comparative readings of modern conceptual artworks, as well as of a French novel (Jean-Philippe Toussaint’s Salle de Bain).
-Victoria has also edited volumes on the ancient novel, and on imagining imperial space in Greek and Latin texts.
-She is currently working on a commentary in English and Italian of Ovid’s Remedia Amoris for the Lorenzo Valla series.
-Also in the pipeline is a project that aims to reassess Senecan philosophical texts in the light of recent work in the emerging field of vulnerability studies.
+I have also edited volumes on the ancient novel, and on imagining imperial space in Greek and Latin texts.
+Current projects incluce a commentary of Ovid’s Remedia Amoris for the Lorenzo Valla series, and a book about Seneca and vulnerability.

 Teaching and supervision